bcorfman/ryestart/README.md

-# pystart
+# ryestart

-My opinionated [Cookiecutter] template for beginning a Python application with modern tooling.
+My opinionated [Cookiecutter] template for beginning a Python application with Rye dependency management and other modern tooling.

 To be clear, this template is **NOT** for Python libraries.